-Are Dates (Khajoor) Good for People With Diabetes?
+Are Dates Good for People With Diabetes?

 Dates are sweet, plump fruit derived from the date palm tree.
 They’re classically available in dried form.
 People often add dates to desserts, smoothies, and other dishes.
 Owing to their natural sweetness, their effect on glucose levels might be a concern for diabetics.
-Read this article to learn: “Can Diabetics Eat Dates?”
+Read this article to know “Can Diabetics Eat Dates?”

 Nutritional Values of Dates